GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 But we don't want to cram everything into `Main.cpp`, your main entry point of the program.
 A good practise is to split up things into smaller units, to not lose overview.

-Right now we dont have much to show for, just a window, made by a few lines of code, but we are going to abstract that code into a new class called `Application` which will also be our main container so to speak, in which all the magic will happen.
+Right now we don't have much to show for, just a window, made by a few lines of code, but we are going to abstract that code into a new class called `Application` which will also be our main container so to speak, in which all the magic will happen.